-Your doctor may give you an injection of 10-15ml of xylocaine to reduce pain, muscle spasm and therefore aid reduction.
+Your doctor may give you an injection of 10-15ml of xylocaine to reduce pain, and muscle spasms and therefore aid reduction.

 Patients aged 15 to 25

-In particular, evidence also suggests that young, active adults between the ages of 15 and 25 would benefit from surgical reduction for a first time anterior dislocation.
+Evidence suggests that young, active adults between the ages of 15 and 25 benefit from surgical reduction for a first-time anterior dislocation.
 The recurrence rate and quality of life outcomes appear to be better than for nonsurgical reduction.

 Patients aged 25 to 40